Note: This post has been updated a couple times since the original posting to include new releases.

 Along with many other fans, I was excited but nervous about this new ‘prequel’ novel that tells Marilla’s story.
 But I ended up loving it!
 I’ve been hearing great reviews from other Anne fans as well!
 Read my full review and my interview with the author.

 One of my favorite releases this year!
 I love the beautiful illustrations that pair with the whimsical text.
 Read my full review of the book.
 A follow up book called If I Couldn’t Be Anne and Merry Christmas Anne released in the last couple years.

 These colorful board books are a fun way to teach young children basic concepts while also providing some nods to Anne.
 The illustrations are unique and engaging with their hand embroidered designs.
 It would have been extra neat if you could actually feel the fabrics, but it is still an innovative and fun idea.
 Additional books Anne’s Feelings and Anne’s Alphabet were released May 2019.

 Anne Arrives by Kallie George (and sequels)

 This illustrated early chapter book adaption is perfect for introducing young readers to the story.
-Read my full review.
+Read my full review here.
 It is the start of a new series and the sequel Anne’s Kindred Spirits released May 2019 and book 3 Anne’s School Days released July 2021.

 House of Dreams: the Life of L.M.
 Montgomery by Liz Rosenberg